mashu-daishi/solr-query/README.md

 ### Notes

 This is an in-progress project.
-For now, only Solr /search is supported.
+For now, only Solr /search and /update is supported.

 ## Installing